Our Traditional Ways Of Managing People In The Workplace Are Failing….

 And, as hard as it may be to imagine, outside of the US, the discontent is even worse.

 Noting that worker satisfaction has been on a steep and steady decline for over a generation, all the best minds in business have had plenty of time to find a cure.
 So, why is it that no one’s yet found a meaningful and sustainable way of winning back the loyalty and full commitment from all these disaffected people?

-In his groundbreaking book, former financial services senior executive, Mark C. Crowley, shows us it’s because the solution contradicts one of the most widely accepted and long-enduring paradigms in business: The path to engaging workers is through their hearts – not their minds.
+In his groundbreaking book, former financial services industry senior executive, Mark C. Crowley, shows us it’s because the solution contradicts one of the most widely accepted and longest-enduring paradigms in business: The path to engaging workers is not through minds but through hearts.

-To Re-inspire Workers, We Need A New Model Of Leadership For The 21st Century….
+A New Model Of Leadership Is Required For The 21st Century….

-We’ve seen centuries of evidence of what the heart can do in sports, art and music.
-Business is next.
+As Mark C. Crowley shows us in his eminently readable and persuasive book, we’ve seen centuries of evidence of what the heart can do in sports, art and music.
+Business is next!

 If you would like to read the reviews of Lead From The Heart, or purchase copies, this link takes you directly to Amazon.com: http://amzn.to/1txHgqL

 *** Lead From The Heart is now being taught in leadership and entrepreneurship classes at both Northern Arizona University and Embry-Riddle University.